kpcyrd/progpick/README.md

 # progpick

 Bruteforce with a stream of permutations of a specific pattern.
+Also prints a progress bar and calculates an ETA.

 In case you tend to forget your LUKS password as well.